 Location: El Gouna

-Located 24 km off the coast of El Gouna, Tawila Island is an uninhabited island popular with kitesurfers and those looking to spend the day on a pristine white sand beach.
-Tawila has zero amenities so you need to bring your own food, drinks and equipment (but please make sure to leave the beaches as pristine as you found them!).
+Located 24 km off the coast of El Gouna, Tawila Island is an island popular with kitesurfers and those looking to spend the day on a pristine white sand beach.
+Tawila has zero amenities (unless you're staying in the hotel there) so you need to bring your own food, drinks and equipment (but please make sure to leave the beaches as pristine as you found them!).
 You can arrange for a boat to take you on a day trip to Tawila and back from El Gouna.

 Location: Ras Mohamed National Park